CYGUBICKO/projects/proview/notes.md

 ----------------------------------------------------------------------

-* Main object: Developing a Tool to Support Ealier Palliative Care
+* Main object: Developing a Tool to Support Earlier Palliative Care
 	* The focus is in Gastrointestinal (GI) cancer
 		- Pancrease
 		- Stomach